Are you a ‘Generalist’ or a ‘Specialist’?

 You can read my training regime to developing hand speed and control for ideas on using the metronome to improve your skills.

-Here’s how ‘noisy’ the TD-1K can get for your neighbors:
+Here’s how ‘noisy’ the TD-1K can get for your neighbors, and the people living with you:

 Video by Sean P Twomey